MrHackeric/CyberPolicy-Pro/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-During the 30-day hackathon, we will build a Regulatory Compliance Management Platform designed to transform how businesses manage and maintain compliance with data protection regulations.
-This platform will act as a central hub for tracking regulatory requirements, conducting audits, and monitoring compliance status.
+### Problem Statement:
+Managing and maintaining compliance with data protection regulations is a complex and fragmented process for businesses.
+Staying updated on ever-changing regulations can be overwhelming, and existing tools often don't integrate well, making it difficult to get a full view of compliance status.
+Drafting and updating essential legal documents like NDAs and privacy policies is time-consuming and often requires extensive legal expertise.
+Additionally, identifying and addressing compliance risks in real-time is challenging, especially for small to medium-sized businesses that lack the necessary resources to manage compliance effectively.

+### Solution:
+CyberPolicy Pro offers a unified approach to compliance management, simplifying the process and making it more efficient for businesses of all sizes.
+It centralizes compliance tracking, audit management, and regulatory monitoring, while automating key tasks that traditionally require legal expertise and manual effort.
+The platform features the following modules:

-Our solution will feature an AI-Powered Regulatory Assistant that delivers real-time, customized guidance based on a business’s industry, location, and size.
-This assistant will keep businesses updated on regulatory changes automatically, eliminating the need for manual monitoring and ensuring they stay compliant with minimal effort.
+- **AI-Powered Regulatory Assistant**: Provides real-time, customized guidance based on a business’s industry, location, and size.
+Automatically updates businesses on regulatory changes.

-We’ll also include an Automated Document Drafting module that simplifies the creation of legal documents like NDAs and privacy policies.
-By using customizable templates, this feature will make it easy for businesses to generate and update essential compliance documents quickly, reducing the need for extensive legal expertise.
+- **Automated Document Drafting Module**: Simplifies the creation of legal documents like NDAs and privacy policies using customizable templates, reducing the need for legal expertise.

-The platform will incorporate a Compliance Risk Scoring Dashboard that evaluates and displays compliance health through a dynamic score based on data handling practices, security measures, and employee training.
-It will offer actionable insights and recommendations to help businesses address risks and improve their compliance posture.
+- **Compliance Risk Scoring Dashboard**: Evaluates and displays a dynamic compliance health score based on factors like data handling, security measures, and employee training, with actionable insights to mitigate risks.

-Our Compliance Alerts and Updates system will also continuously monitor changes in data protection laws and provide timely alerts for necessary policy adjustments.
-This ensures businesses can swiftly adapt to new regulations, keeping their compliance up to date without manual intervention.
+- **Compliance Alerts and Updates**: Continuously monitors regulatory changes and provides timely alerts for necessary policy adjustments, ensuring compliance stays up to date without manual intervention.

-By integrating these advanced features, our platform will offer a seamless and efficient approach to compliance management, addressing the complexities of regulatory requirements and making compliance easier for businesses of all sizes.

-The unique challenge we are trying to solve is the challenge of managing and maintaining compliance with data protection regulations, which can be fragmented and complex.
-Businesses often struggle with staying updated on changing regulations, as it can be overwhelming.
-Existing tools usually don’t work together well, making it hard to get a full view of compliance.
-Drafting and updating legal documents like NDAs, privacy policies, and terms and conditions is time-consuming and often requires legal expertise.
-Identifying and addressing compliance risks proactively can also be difficult without real-time insights.
-Small to medium-sized businesses often lack the resources to manage compliance effectively.
-Our platform aims to simplify these tasks by providing a unified solution that makes compliance management easier and more efficient.

 # CyberPolicy Pro Backend Repository Structure